tvdboom/ATOM/docs_sources/user_guide/data_management.md

 ## Multioutput tasks

-Multioutput is a task where there are more than one target column, i.e. the goal is to predict multiple targets at the same time.
+Multioutput is a task where there are more than one target column, i.e., the goal is to predict multiple targets at the same time.
 When providing a dataframe as target, use the [y][atomclassifier-y] parameter.
 Providing `y` without keyword makes ATOM think you are providing `train, test` (see